What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 Detecting CCHDs early expedites medical intervention, reducing the risk of severe or very severe onset symptoms.
 This approach leads to improved outcomes for those affected.

-Detecting Asymptomatic CCHDs
+To Detect Asymptomatic CCHDs

 Critical congenital heart disease symptoms aren’t always visible in the first few hours of the newborn’s life.
-This can extend even to the first few days after delivery due to the change from the circulation of a fetus to that of a normal child, which entails pressure variations between the heart and lungs chambers.
+This can extend even to the first few days after delivery due to the change from the circulation of a fetus to that of a normal child, which entails pressure variations between the heart and lung chambers.

-Practitioners might miss CCD in the regular clinical examination of infants after delivery.
-Most CCHDs arise due to an open ductus arteriosus, the hole that allows the blood to skip lung circulation in unborn infants.
 The infant’s health worsens quickly when the ductus remains closed after birth.
 If such infants are discharged with their condition unnoticed, they have a higher risk of being admitted again due to circulatory failure.

-Detecting Other Conditions
+To Detect Other Conditions

-Pulse oximetry is also an effective technique to detect other potentially ill infants who might otherwise appear healthy.
-Oxygen saturation measurements can be instrumental in detecting other severe non-cardiac conditions, such as pulmonary/respiratory disorders and infection, before the infant’s clinical condition worsens.
+Oxygen saturation measurements can be instrumental in detecting other severe non-cardiac conditions This includes pulmonary/respiratory disorders and infection, before the infant’s clinical condition worsens.

-Timing of Pulse Oximetry
+Does the Timing of Pulse Oximetry Matter?

 Timing may have an impact on the results of pulse oximetry screening.
 If the pediatric team carries out the examination early, the routine clinical examination will be less accurate as this changeover occurs.
 Routine neonatal examination and antenatal screening fail to identify up to 50% of CHD (false positive).